- Why am I noticing an increase in flights operating during the night time?

 When a complaint of damage to property caused by wake turbulence is received the Airport will, within 15 days, investigate the extent (if any) to which the damage has been caused by wake turbulence.
 If it is established that damage has been caused by wake turbulence, then the property owner or occupier will be able to choose either to have the damage remedied by the Airport directly within six weeks of the date of the complaint or to have the sum representing the estimated cost to the Airport of undertaking remedial works itself paid by the Airport to the property owner or occupier.

-- How can I make a claim for devaluation of my property due to the airport development?
+- Can I still submit a claim for devaluation of my property - Part 1 Compensation?

 - Will there be any changes to how air traffic is managed in the future?